andymasteroffish/ofxGCode/README.md

 ![ofxGCode drawings](https://github.com/andymasteroffish/ofxGCode/blob/master/topper.jpg)

-This is a G-Code library for openFrameworks 0.11.0, mostly made with my AxidDaw pen-plotter.
+This is a G-Code library for openFrameworks 0.11.0 (also tested on oF 0.12.0), mostly made with my AxidDaw pen-plotter.

 This creates 2 dimensional G-code instructions, primarily for plotters.